 Borrower credit risk is limited by the amount of collateral required.
 Concurrent with the loan, the collateral obtained is to equal 102% to 105% of the fair value (including any accrued interest) of the loaned securities.
 The percentage may vary within this allowance based on the types of securities lent.
 Thereafter, collateral value equaling 100% of the fair value of the loaned amount is to be maintained.
 Although security loans can be terminated on demand by the Fund, should the collateral value fall below 100% and the full value of the securities loaned not recovered, the Fund will incur losses.
-As of June 30, 2022 and 2021 the Fund was not exposed to borrower credit risk as collateral held as a percentage of the securities loaned was 102.1% and 102.1%, respectively.
+As of June 30, 2023 and 2022 the Fund was not exposed to borrower credit risk as collateral held as a percentage of the securities loaned was 102.1% and 102.1%, respectively.
 The securities lending income is divided between the Fund and the securities lending agent.

 Borrower credit risk is also limited by the type of collateral permitted.
-Unless otherwise agreed by the Fund and the Custodian, collateral is to include U.S. dollars, securities issued or guaranteed by U.S. government entities, or irrevocable letters of credit issued by banks (independent of the horrower)
+Unless otherwise agreed by the Fund and the Custodian, collateral is to include U.S. dollars, securities issued or guaranteed by U.S. government entities, or irrevocable letters of credit issued by banks (independent of the borrower).
 The collateral held at the Fund's Custodian is exposed to custodian credit risk.
-Collateral held had a fair value of \$38,945,699 and \$77,686,503 as of June 30, 2022 and 2021, respectively.
-Cash collateral from the securities lending program (\$16,998,018 and \$30,542,924 as of June 30, 2022) and 2021, respectively) is invested in the Custodian's collateral investment pools.
-These pools are not considered to be securities.
+Collateral held had a fair value of \$32,693,080 and \$38,945,699 as of June 30, 2023 and 2022, respectively.
+Cash collateral from the securities lending program (\$25,553,028 and \$16,998,018 as of June 30, 2023 and 2022, respectively) is invested in the Custodian's collateral investment pools.
+As of June 30, 2023 and June 30, 2022, the weighted average maturity of the collateral investment pool was one day.
+The relationship between the maturities of the collateral investments pool and the Fund's loans is affected by the maturities of the loans made by other entities that use the agent's pool, which the Fund cannot determine.
+The Fund cannot sell or pledge the collateral unless the borrower defaults.

-12. RELATED PARTY
+11. RELATED PARTY

-During fiscal years 2022 and 2021, the Fund utilized the services of investment management companies in which the Fund owns an interest.
-Manager fees of approximately \$1,059,070 and \$1,073,000 were paid in fiscal years 2022 and 2021, respectively, to these companies.
+During fiscal years 2023 and 2022, the Fund utilized the services of investment management companies in which the Fund owns an interest.
+Manager fees of approximately \$528,120 and \$1,059,070 were paid in fiscal years 2023 and 2022, respectively, to these companies.

-13. BENEFIT PLANS
+12. BENEFIT PLANS